annabitzer/Project-1---Group-9/README.md

 ------------

 ## Summary
 Based on the data retrieved, video games do have a significant impact on our mental health.
-Question 3 shows that when gamers play with friends in person (offline) they're less likely to be anxious than if they were playing alone, and could be construed that more social interaction between gamers could make gaming more enjoyable and relaxing.
+Question 1 reveals that more gamers play for fun than to make a living, and may be less anxious because of this.
+Along this same vein, question 2 correlates a higher SWL score for casual gamers, and a lower SWL score for professionals.
+Question 3 shows that when gamers play with friends in person (offline) they're less likely to be anxious than if they were playing alone, and could be construed that more personal social interaction between gamers could make gaming more enjoyable and relaxing.
 The data in question 4 comparing the USA and Europe shows a correlation between more hours spent playing and a lower SWL score, suggesting that more balance between video games and off-screen activities (perhaps with friends) could elevate a gamer's general life experience.
+Overall, we can conclude that playing video games casually and for relaxation will cause less mental distress than playing video games for a living.

 -----------